rabadzhiyski/DRC-Disaster_Response_Classification/README.md

 # DRC - Disaster_Response_Classification

-### Overview

 Analyzing message data for disaster response based on messages generated through different channels.

+## Overview

 The program extracts the messages, transforms, loads, and runs ML based on RandomForestClassifier to classify messages into 35 different categories.

 This repository contains code for a web app which could be used during a disaster event (e.g. an earthquake or hurricane), to classify a disaster message into several categories,so that the appropriate aid agencies are notified.

-### Libraries
+## Libraries

 json, plotly, pandas, nltk, flask, sklearn, sqlalchemy, sys, numpy, re, pickle.

-### Contents
+## Contents

 app